pokt-network/poktroll/docs/pkg/client/events.md

   replayObsBufferSize = 1
 )

-// Define an interface to represent the onchain event type EventType interface {
+// Define an interface to represent an arbitrary onchain event type EventType interface {
   GetName() string // Illustrative only; arbitrary interfaces are supported.
 }